influxdata/docs-v2/content/kapacitor/v1.5/nodes/state_duration_node.md

 ---

 The `stateDuration` node computes the duration of a given state.
 The state is defined via a lambda expression.

 For each consecutive point for which the expression evaluates as `true`, the state duration will be incremented by the duration between points.
+This is true for both streams and batches.
-When a point evaluates as `false`, the state duration is reset.
+For streams, whenever a point evaluates as `false`, the state duration is reset.
+When processing a batch, the state duration is reset at the end of the batch.

 The state duration will be added as an additional `float64` field to each point.
 If the expression evaluates as false, the value will be `-1`.